Hi new member from NC/TN border area

 Too old to be nice, never too old to learn!

 It's a 3 position safety.
 Just paddle shaped instead of L shaped.
 Its obvious the 03 Springfield, the 54 & the 70 all derive from the Mauser.
 I don't think the safety has been altered, on a target rifle it's considered an unnecessary appendage.
-The trigger has been replaced with an aftermarket stainless unit, you breathe on that sucker & it fires .
+The trigger has been replaced with an aftermarket stainless unit, you breathe on that sucker & it fires :o .
 Might try adjusting it afterwhile if it's not glued into the stock.
 I like about 2 or 3 lbs & can live with 4 or 5 lbs.
 This thing is 2 or 3 ounces.
 I'm actually quite happy with the stock model 70 trigger, even on a target rifle.
 But I come from a High Power service rifle shooter background not a benchrest shooter background.
-If you cut you're teeth on a M14 trigger a stock Model 70 trigger is a dream come true.
+If you cut you're teeth on a M14 trigger a stock Model 70 trigger is a dream come true. :mrgreen:

 Last edited by M9Powell on Sat Jul 15, 2017 8:01 am, edited 1 time in total.